SAFCSP-Team/breadth-first-search-project/README.md

 Create `breadthFirstSearch` function to perform a breadth-first traversal of a binary tree.

 ## Implementation

-* Create a LinkedLis named queue to store the nodes that must be processed during the traversal.
+* Create a LinkedList named `bfsobj` to store the nodes that must be processed during the traversal.
-* The `root` node is added to the queue using the `add` method.
+* The root node is added to the `bfsobj` using the add method.
 This marks the start of the traversal.
-* Create a loop that continues until the queue is empty, the condition `!queue.isEmpty()` is used to check if there are any remaining nodes to process.
+* Create a loop that continues until the `bfsobj` is empty; the condition `!bfsobj.isEmpty()` is used to check if there are any remaining nodes to process.
-* Inside the loop, the first node in the queue is removed using the `poll` method, which returns and removes the head of the queue.
-The removed node is assigned to the current variable.
+* Within the loop, the first node in the `bfsobj` is dequeued using the poll method, which both returns and removes the head of the queue.
+The dequeued node is assigned to the current variable.
-* If the current node has a left child `current.left != null`, it is enqueued by adding it to the queue using the add method.
+* If the current node has a left child `current.left != null`, it is enqueued by adding it to the `bfsobj` using the add method.
 This ensures that the left child will be processed in the subsequent iterations.
-* if the current node has a right child `current.right is not null`, it is enqueued by adding it to the queue.
+* If the current node has a right child `current.right` is not null, it is enqueued by adding it to the `bfsobj`.
-* The loop continues to the next iteration, where the next node in the queue becomes the current node, this process repeats until all nodes have been processed and the queue becomes empty.
+* Repeats until all nodes have been processed, and the `bfsobj` becomes empty.

 ```java
 public class Breadthfirstsearch {